angezid/advanced-mark.js/doc/doc_v2/options.md

 **Note:** this is still under development.

 ### `acrossElements` option
-With this option the library aggregate all context(s) text node contents into a single string taking into account HTML elements.
+With this option, the library aggregates all context(s) text node contents into a single string taking into account HTML elements.
-If a block element 'divides' two text nodes, and `node.textContent`s doesn't separated by white space, the space is added to the string to separate them,
+If two text nodes are divided by a block element, and `node.textContent`s doesn't separated by white spaces, a space is added to the string to separate them,
 e.g. '&lt;h1&gt;Header&lt;/h1&gt;&lt;p&gt;Paragraph&lt;/p&gt;' resulted in 'Header Paragraph' (in *mark.js* - 'HeaderParagraph').

 Due to searching in single string, it can highlight matches across HTML block elements, which in most cases are undesirable.
 A `blockElementsBoundary` option can be used to limit matches within HTML elements.
 See [Elements boundaries](elements-boundaries.md) for more details.

 ### `separateWordSearch` option
-When it set to `true`, if a searching string contains several words, it splits the string by spaces into separate words and highlights individual words instead of the whole string.
+When it is set to `true`, if a searching string contains several words, it splits the string by spaces into separate words and highlights individual words instead of the whole string.
-It also applies to every string in a searching array.
+It also applies to every string in a search array.

-When it set to `'preserveTerms'`, it preserved term(s) surrounding by double quotes from breaking into separate words.
+When it is set to `'preserveTerms'`, it preserves the term(s) surrounded by double quotes from breaking into separate words.
-This allows highlight exact term(s) alone side with individual words.
+This allows highlighting exact term(s) alongside with individual words.
-It can be useful, when library is used to highlight searchings or in case of using a string instead of an array and there is need to keep some term(s) intact.
+It can be useful when the library is used to highlight searches or in the case of using a string instead of an array, and there is a need to keep some term(s) intact.

-It also allows highlight quoted terms no matter how many quotes it contains on each side (but not in the middle),
-e.g. `""term""` - marked `"term"`, `""""term"` - `"""term`.
+It also allows highlighting quoted terms no matter how many quotes it contains on each side (but not in the middle), e.g. `""term""` - marked `"term"`, `""""term"` - `"""term`.

 ### `exclude` option